 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you’re making these quesadillas for the original South Beach Diet, it would be recommended to use turkey breakfast sausage and a low-fat cheese.
+If you’re making these breakfast quesadillas for the original South Beach Diet, they would recommend turkey breakfast sausage and a low-fat cheese.
 For other low-carb diets, full-fat sausage and cheese would be preferred.
 The Mission Carb Balance Low-Carb Tortillas I used have only 4 net carbs per tortilla, and since all the other ingredients have little or no carbs, this is a pretty low-carb treat for breakfast.

 Find More Recipes Like This One: